farhan-ahmed1/se-4220/Project-5/README.md

 # Ames Classifieds (SE 4220 Project 5)

-A small Craigslist-style classified ads website for Ames, Iowa, deployed on Google Cloud Platform.
+A Craigslist-style classified ads website for Ames, Iowa, deployed on Google Cloud Platform.
 See [`ASSIGNMENT.md`](ASSIGNMENT.md) for the project brief and [`docs/architecture.md`](docs/architecture.md) for the technical report and architecture diagrams.